Start where you are.

 Long-term psychotherapy sessions take place often for as long as you want to continue having sessions, they last for 50 mins and they take place once or twice a week at a specific time each week face-to-face.
 Once a week sessions take place either face-to-face at Bounds Green or online.
 Twice a week sessions are conducted face-to-face at Bounds Green.

-Challenges that we can takle with long-term psychotherapy include, though are not limited to, depression, anxiety, trauma, PTSD, abuse, bereavement, loss, grief, loneliness, isolation, identity struggles, low confidence and self esteem, challenges with parenting, family, relationships, illness, life transitions, major life events.
+Challenges we can takle with long-term psychotherapy include, though are not limited to, depression, anxiety, trauma, PTSD, abuse, bereavement, loss, grief, loneliness, isolation, identity struggles, low confidence and self esteem, challenges with parenting, family, relationships, illness, life transitions, major life events.

 Short-term Psychotherapy